-Members of the high-profile audience (the talk was attended by Archduke Karl Ludwig and the politicians Franz Coronini v.
-Cronberg, Johann v.
-Chlumetzky and Joseph v.
-Schwegel, among others) included Wilhelm v.
-Schwarz-Senborn (1816–1903), who subsequently became the principal organiser of the International Poster Exhibition.
+Members of the high-profile audience (the talk was attended by Archduke Karl Ludwig and several politicians) included Wilhelm von Schwarz-Senborn (1816–1903), who subsequently became the principal organiser of the International Poster Exhibition.
 Dorn’s collection was also on show at the latter exhibition, augmented with numerous additional exhibits.
-The earnings, i.e. the entrance fees (20 kreutzer for adults, 10 for children) and the proceeds from an auction of exhibits after the display had closed – were to be donated to a good cause.
-Schwarz-Senborn, who had been posted as a diplomat to London and Paris, held the position of director general of the Vienna World Exposition in 1873 and of ambassador in Washington shortly afterwards, was also committed to educating the general public.
+The earnings – i.e. the entrance fees (20 kreutzer for adults, 10 for children) and the proceeds from an auction of exhibits after the display had closed – were to be donated to a good cause.
+Schwarz-Senborn, who had been posted as a diplomat to London, Paris and Washington and who had held the position of director general of the Vienna World Exposition in 1873, was also committed to educating the general public.
 One of his functions was as founder and chairman of a non-profit association that ran an “open reading hall” in Vienna’s 9th district (Nußdorferstraße 3) from 1880, with several thousands of books and numerous newspapers/magazines.
 All residents of this district were permitted to use the reading hall free of charge, and also take books out on loan.
 The proceeds from the poster exhibition were intended to secure the future of this first public library in Vienna, which had registered an impressive number of 218,973 readers by 1888.

 The exhibition was designed by Viennese architect Rudolf Feldscharek (1845–1919), who needed to have “new fixtures” made in order to accommodate all the exhibits, “even though the halls of the horticultural society and their adjoining rooms offer expansive wall space”.
 As even more posters were delivered during the exhibition, and there was no room left for them, on 21 April “in the early hours of the morning before the exhibition opened for the day, some of the previously exhibited posters were exchanged for new ones.”